arianneorpilla/jidoujisho/README.md

 * 📺 **Watch videos from a variety of sources**: local device storage, YouTube or stream from your Jellyfin library or a direct URL
 * 📚 Read books anywhere and offline, via an **embedded, self-hosted ッツ Ebook Reader**
 * 🖼️ Read and mine manga pre-processed with **Mokuro**, and export or crop the current image
+* 🕸️ **WebSocket support** allows convenient use alongside texthookers for visual novels, games and more
 * 🎶 Get lyrics and easily make **dictionary lookups for the current playing song** in your music app
 * 🤖 **Interact with ChatGPT** in your target language to get grammar information, example sentences and more
-* 📘 **Use Yomichan dictionaries** with pitch and frequency information, and selectively collapse and expand dictionaries by default
+* 📘 **Use Yomichan dictionaries** with pitch and frequency information, and selectively collapse and expand dictionaries by default*
 * ⛏ **Frictionless sentence mining and flashcard creation workflow** with support for modular enhancements and automations

 # 🎞️ A glimpse of jidoujisho in action